 Spiritual Communion Prayer in Catholic Practice

 The practice of Catholic spiritual communion prayer has an extensive and ancient tradition.
 The term originated with those unable to attend Mass due to physical illness or distance, who still wanted communion despite their best intentions.
-Over time, the Church has acknowledged and encouraged this desire by encouraging its faithful to turn toward prayer whenever receiving the Eucharist is not feasible.
+Over time, the Church has acknowledged this desire by encouraging its faithful to turn toward prayer whenever receiving the Eucharist is not feasible.

 Why Is Spiritual Communion Essential for Catholics?